Dreams - Illusion in a Safety Net

-One third of our life is spent sleeping.
+One-third of our life is spent sleeping.

-Dreaming can be channel to creativity.
+Dreaming can be a channel for creativity.

 Hidden stress and anxiety are revealed as we dream.

-The word dream stems from the middle English word, ‘dreme’ which means joy and music
+The word dream stems from the Middle English word, ‘dreme’ which means joy and music

 Dreams unleash suppressed longings.